cverluise/patentcity/docs/FR_ANNOTATION_GUIDELINES.md

 ##### General case

 Refers to an indication about the location.
-Again, when assignees are lcoated outside France, the geographic indication usually boils down to the name of the country.
+Again, when assignees are located outside France, the geographic indication usually boils down to the name of the country.

 ##### Specific cases

 - *Address*: Sometimes, the patent document might give the full address of the assignee.
 This only happens for assignees located in France.
 For the sake of consistency, we only keep the name of the city (and associated zipcode when it is provided).
 See example 2.

 - *State of the Headquarters*: Typically in the case of an American firm as the assignee, a patent might report the US state in which this firm is headquartered.
-Again, because the instances are rare and for the sake of consistency, we tag only he country of residence.
+Again, because the instances are rare and for the sake of consistency, we tag only the country of residence.
 See example 3.

 !!! example "Examples"